rccordell/s23bbb/assignments.md

 2. Take no more than one information overload day during the semester.
 3. Exceed expectations regarding in-class device according to the [policies outlined in the device use rubric](/policies/).
 4. Submit all [discussion preparation assignments](https://s23bbb.ryancordell.org/assignments/discussion-prep/) except for one
-5. Complete seven of eight [Book Lab reports](https://s23bbb.ryancordell.org/assignments/book-labs/)
+5. Complete five of six [Book Lab reports](https://s23bbb.ryancordell.org/assignments/book-labs/)
 6. Complete an exemplary [(Better) Book Project](https://s23bbb.ryancordell.org/assignments/book-project/), meeting all specified deadlines, and presenting your project in the final week of the semester.

 ### "B" Contract